Magnolia (Gang of Youths song): Music video

-Reception
+Reception and legacy

 Jessica Dale for The Music wrote "Magnolia" is "anthemic, catchy and brings hordes of people together in unified song; a stark contrast to the song's birth following Le'aupepe's attempted suicide".
 She further writes the track "launched Gang of Youths into the Australian psyche in a big, big way".
 Writing for The AU Review, Genevieve Morris called the track a "timeless classic", writing "the passion and liveliness behind the song is addictive and unforgettable".

-In 2015, "Magnolia" polled at number 21 on the Triple J Hottest 100 of 2015.
-In the 2020 countdown of the Hottest 100 of the Decade, the track polled at number six.
-In 2025, it placed 42 in the Triple J Hottest 100 of Australian Songs in 2025.
+In 2015, "Magnolia" polled at number 21 in Triple J's Hottest 100 of 2015.
+In the 2020 countdown of the Hottest 100 of the 2010s, the track polled at number six.
+In 2025, it placed 42 in the Hottest 100 of Australian Songs in 2025.

+The third of June, referenced in the lyrics as the day Le'aupepe was intercepted from committing suicide in 2014, is known as Magnolia Day to fans.

 Personnel

 Credits adapted from The Positions liner notes.